JKindonNtx/solutions-euc/documentation/BP-2125-Securing Citrix Virtual Apps and Desktops with Nutanix Flow/BP-2125/bp-2125-09-auditing-nutanix-flow-network-security.md

 Audit logs are enabled by default and capture all changes made in Prism Central related to Flow.
 You must enable policy hit logs per policy if you want them; they’re disabled by default.
 Policy hit logs may generate a large amount of data.
 To analyze the data from policy hit logs, use an external remote syslog server or SIEM (Security Information and Event Management) system to collect these events.

 Audit logs are sent from Prism Central to the remote syslog server, but you can also see them in Prism Central.
 Policy hit logs are sent directly from each AHV host to the syslog server but generate too much data to consume inside Prism.
 That’s why you must perform analysis on the external appliance for policy hit logs.
 Ensure that the remote syslog server or SIEM expects traffic from both Prism Central and each individual AHV host.
-Configure a remote syslog server in Prism Central by selecting the gear icon for Settings and clicking Syslog Server.
+Configure a remote syslog server in Prism Central by selecting the gear icon for **Settings** and clicking **Syslog Server**.

 Add the server address and select the desired port and protocol and click Next.